zolrath/wemux/README.md

   Use `wemux mirror` to attach to server in read-only mode.
 #### wemux pair
   Use `wemux pair` to attach to server in pair mode, which allows editing.
+#### wemux rogue
+  Use `wemux rogue` to attach to server in rogue mode, which allows editing and switching to windows independently from the host.
 #### wemux logout
   Use `wemux logout` to remove your pair mode session.
 #### wemux
-  When `wemux` is run without any arguments in client mode, its behavior attempts to intelligently select mirror or pair:
+  When `wemux` is run without any arguments in client mode, its behavior attempts to intelligently select mirror, pair, or rogue:

-  * If the client does not have an existing pair session it will attach to the wemux server in mirror mode.
+  * If the client does not have an existing rogue session it will attach to the wemux server in pair mode.
-  * If the client has already started a wemux pair mode session, it will reattach to the server in pair mode.
+  * If the client has already started a wemux rogue session, it will reattach to the server in rogue mode.
-  * By setting `default_client_mode="pair"` in `wemux.conf` this can be changed to always join in pair mode, even if a pair session doesn't already exist.
+  * By setting `default_client_mode="rogue"` in `wemux.conf` this can be changed to always join in rogue mode, even if a rogue session doesn't already exist.

 #### Other Commands
   wemux passes commands it doesn't understand through to tmux with the correct